doggomanic/phdlgui/README.md

 > [!WARNING]
 > Porn Fetch is NOT associated with the websites.
 Porn Fetch is AGAINST the Terms of Services of EVERY website!
 Usage is on YOUR risk.

+> this is forked use at your own risk i am not in charge i hav ejust moidfied it to my will

 > [!IMPORTANT]
 > Porn Fetch may get flagged by your antivirus software.
 See [HERE](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/ANTIVIRUS_FLAGS.md) for an explanation why this is.